AusClimateService/bias-correction-data-release/README.md

 ### Data availability

-The following pre-processed variables are available at a daily timescale for the historical, ssp126 and ssp370 experiments.
+The following pre-processed variables are available at a daily timescale for all historical, ssp126 and ssp370 experiment data produced by the BoM, CSIRO, Queensland Future Climate Science Program and NARCliM2.0.

 Phase 1:
 - Daily maximum surface air temperature (tasmax)